Since this will be kind of a semi-rendering I

 I will begin by introducing myself.
 My name is Mikael Lugnegård and I'm a

-Swedish designer, currently working towards the automotive industry.
+Swedish designer, currently working in the automotive industry.
 I'm 27

 years old and I love my work.
 Design is my passion, no doubt.
 If you feel